Pennsylvania State System of Higher Education: Governance

 board. ((b) amended June 23, 1988, P.L.457, No.77)".

 Current enrollment and alumni

-Almost 110,000 undergraduate and graduate, part-time and full-time, students attend State System universities.
+More than 82,000 undergraduate and graduate, part-time and full-time, students attend State System universities.
 Nearly 90 percent are Pennsylvania residents and 80 percent remain in Pennsylvania after graduation.
-Minority enrollment is at an all-time high.
-A record total of 11,500 minority students—nearly 11 percent of the total student population—are taking classes at State System universities.
-There are more than 734,000 State System alumni, including more than 518,000 who live and work in Pennsylvania.
+Nearly 20 percent of the total student population are underrepresented minority.
+There are more than 800,000 State System alumni, including more than 518,000 who live and work in Pennsylvania.

 Facilities and employees

 In total the university campuses comprise approximately 4,700 acres.
 A total of 862 buildings with nearly 25 e6sqft house classrooms, residences, administrative offices, and student support services.
 The State System employs more than 13,700 professional and support staff, most covered by collective bargaining agreements.
 The various libraries are connected through the cooperative Keystone Library Network.